Great to have you with us on the one and only Excellence in Broadcasting Network, Rush Limbos, serving humanity just by being here.

 And I don't think this was tied to that.

-I just wanted to mention that focus group in the first debate to re jog your memory in case people had forgotten that.
+I just wanted to mention that focus group in the first debate to jog your memory in case people had forgotten that.

 He has a huge likability factor, and people trust a couple of things that he says.

-Those are not enough to shake the faith they have in their belief that he's serious about making America great again, and that he's serious about blaming the people they also blame for the mess, and that is the professional political class.
+And so if they are reminded of Trump conflicting statements over here or over there, those are not enough to shake the faith they have in their belief that he's serious about making America great again, and that he's serious about blaming the people they also blame for the mess, and that is the professional political class.

 And as far as they were concerned, Trump couldn't say anything wrong.

-Because they don't think you can survive with that kind of reaction.
+Now, that's going to scare the devil out of professional politicians because they don't think you can survive with that kind of reaction.

 At some point, people are going to hold you to what you say.